 Talcum powder derives from talc.
 This mineral consists of silicon, magnesium and oxygen, and has a variety of cosmetic and industrial uses.
 The World Health Organization’s International Agency for Research on Cancer classified talc as a possible human carcinogen in 2006.

 Ovarian cancer is especially deadly because early signs of the disease are often mistaken for mild gastrointestinal issues, such as bloating.
 By the time the cancer is discovered, it has usually spread and eventually proves fatal.
-It is the fifth leading cause of cancer death in the United States and, obviously, all of its victims are women.
+It is the fifth leading cause of cancer death in the United States and, obviously, all of the cases are women.
 Overall, a woman’s risk of developing ovarian cancer is one in 70.
 If she has used talcum powder for long-term feminine hygiene, the risk expands to one in 50.
 Women using talcum powder on their genitals, placing it on sanitary napkins, or using it on diaphragms increase their ovarian cancer risk by 33 percent.

 Marketing to Minorities